Comparison

 What is the difference between Semaglutide and CagriSema?

-Semaglutide is a weight loss peptide that a glp-1 receptor agonist fda-approved for type 2 diabetes and chronic weight management. one of the most effective pharmaceutical weight loss interventions available.
-CagriSema is a weight loss peptide that a combination of semaglutide and cagrilintide (amylin analog) in development. aims to provide superior weight loss through dual mechanisms.
+Semaglutide is a weight loss peptide that a glp-1 receptor agonist with multiple fda approvals including weight loss, t2d, cv risk reduction, and kidney protection. wegovy pill approved dec 2025 as first oral glp-1 for weight loss.
+CagriSema is a weight loss peptide that a combination of semaglutide and cagrilintide (amylin analog). the most effective weight loss drug candidate, showing 22.7% body weight reduction in phase 3 trials - superior to any single-agent glp-1.
 The main differences lie in their mechanisms of action and clinical applications.

 Which is better, Semaglutide or CagriSema?